sean-dougherty/accneat/README.md

 [described by Colin Green](http://sharpneat.sourceforge.net/phasedsearch.html) ) that serve to prevent explosive growth in complexity of evolved networks.

+* Optimizations that improve the original implementation of NEAT without altering its genetic/evolutionary algorithm (e.g. using datatstructures that reduce CPU cache misses and search algorithms that require *O(log N)* instead of *O(N)*).

 Performance gains are most dramatic for very difficult problems, but benefits can also be seen for small, simple experiments, like evolving a network that can